SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 >**Info:** On touch devices like smartphones or tablets some functions may not be supported.

 <a name="target-assets"></a>
-### To select an asset for a widget
+### Select assets in widget

-There are two options for selecting an asset of a widget:

-1. through editing an existing widget,
-2. by adding a new widget.

-The following section describes how [to add an asset](#add-asset), how [to select groups or devices with children as assets](#asset-groups) and how [to search or filter for assets](#asset-search).
+The following section describes how [to add an asset to an existing widget](#add-asset) as well as to [a new widget](#asset-new-widget), how [to select groups or devices with children as assets](#asset-groups) and how [to search or filter for assets](#asset-search).

 <a name="add-asset"></a>
 #### To add an asset to an existing widget
-To select an asset of an existing widget follow the steps below:
+To select an asset for an existing widget follow the steps below:

 1. Select the widget in the respective folder in the **Groups** menu in the Cockpit application.
-2. Click the cogwheel icon at the top right corner of the widget and select **Edit** from the context menu.
+2. Click the cogwheel icon at the top right of the widget and select **Edit** from the context menu.
-3. In the following window you can now select an asset via the drop-down menu "Asset selection" on the left.
+3. In the resulting dialog box you can now select an asset via the **Asset selection** dropdown field on the left.

-The following image you see the dialogue window with an asset already being selected.
-To select another asset, click "Change".
+The following image shows the dialogue box with an asset being selected.
+To select another asset, click **Change**.

 ![Selected asset](/images/users-guide/cockpit/cockpit-asset-selected.png)